microsoft/machine-learning-collection/README.md

 - [Sepsis Cohort from MIMIC III](https://github.com/microsoft/mimic_sepsis) - Sepsis cohort from MIMIC dataset.
 - [MIND : Microsoft News Dataset](https://msnews.github.io/) - a large-scale dataset for news recommendation research.
 - [Dataset for AI for Earth](https://github.com/microsoft/AIforEarthDataSets) - AIForEarthDataSets is a collection of datasets for AI research.
+- [ORBIT](https://github.com/microsoft/ORBIT-Dataset) - a collection of videos of objects in clean and cluttered scenes recorded by people who are blind/low-vision on a mobile phone.
 ### Debug & Benchmark
 - [tensorwatch](https://github.com/microsoft/tensorwatch) - debugging, monitoring and visualization for python machine learning and data science.
 - [PYRIGHT](https://github.com/microsoft/pyright) - static type checker for python.